-The taxonomy presented in Figure 5 captures eight different sourcing strategies and it provides support in classifying different GSE studies.
+The taxonomy presented in Fig. 5 captures eight different sourcing strategies and it provides support in classifying different GSE studies.
 The objective is that usage of the taxonomy should help researchers and practitioners alike, and hopefully ensure that it becomes easier to understand different papers documenting findings and experiences from GSE.
 The taxonomy has two primary usages.
 First of all, it provides a basis for researchers to classify their own studies and related studies.
 Second, once studies are classified using the taxonomy it is possible to identify a set of studies describing a particular situation.
 Researcher can use it to synthesize existing knowledge, identify gaps in the literature and to find related work, and practitioners can use it to find evidence of a specific question in a context that is similar to their own.
 The use of a common terminology and taxonomy will simplify comparison between studies in different settings.

 To validate the usage of the taxonomy we first demonstrate in detail how studies in four papers can be mapped to the taxonomy and then provide a summary of classifying research papers included in the literature study.
-The four research papers were selected to provide an in-depth understanding of the utility of the taxonomy for classification purposes (Höfner and Mani, 2007; Tervonen and Mustonen, 2009, Caprihan, 2006; Cristal et al., 2008).
+The four research papers were selected to provide an in-depth understanding of the utility of the taxonomy for classification purposes (Höfner and Mani 2007; Tervonen and Mustonen 2009; Caprihan 2006; Cristal et al. 2008).
 All four papers contain specific empirical cases, which are mapped to the taxonomy.
-The results are summarized in Figure 6, and each case is elaborated in some more detail below.
+The results are summarized in Fig. 6, and each case is elaborated in some more detail below.
 For each paper, both the classification based on the taxonomy and the related description in the paper is provided.
 In several cases, the classification can be deduced from the contextual description, but it does require a detailed reading of each paper to find the relevant information.
-If the authors had provided a classification to the classification, it is important that the actual work conducted in each site is reported and that the responsibility of each site is provided, in particular in relation to the other site(s).
+If the authors had provided a classification as done in Fig. 6, it would have been much easier to capture the context of each study.
+In addition to the classification, it is important that the actual work conducted in each site is reported and that the responsibility of each site is provided, in particular in relation to the other site(s).
 Aspects to cover in a contextual description are further elaborated in Petersen and Wohlin (2009).